happyren/Reading-notes/InternetNotes.md

 #### Link State Routing

-1. Learning about the neighbours:
+1. Learning about the neighbours: a router send a special **HELLO** packet on each point-to-point line, its neighbour is expected to send back a reply given its global unique name.

 2. Setting Link Costs: